rasmusfreund/bioinf-prog-course/book/chapters/01_before_you_begin.md

 ![Screenshot of Terminal](./images/terminal.png){#fig:terminal}

 The terminal is a very useful tool.
-However, to use it you need to know a few basics.
+To use it, howevever, you need to know a few basics.
 First of all, a terminal lets you execute commands on your computer.
 You simply type the command you want and then hit enter.
-The place where you type is called a prompt and it may look a little different depending on which terminal emulator you use.
+The place where you type is called a prompt (or command promt) and it may look a little different depending on which terminal emulator you use.
 In this book we represent the prompt with the character `$`.

 When you open the terminal you'll be located in a folder.
 You can see which folder you are in by typing `pwd` on OSX and `cd` on windows, and then press `Enter` on the keyboard.
 When you press `Enter` you tell the terminal to execute the command you just wrote.
-In this case, the command you typed simply tells you the path of the folder we are in.
+In this case, the command you typed simply tells you the path to the folder we are in.
 If I do it I get:

 ```
 $ pwd